Code-Institute-Submissions/Lomasney-Motors/README.md

 The test was successful and all links are working correctly and scroll to the appropriate section.

 - _Navigation bar responsiveness_
-Verify responsiveness of navigation bar using Chrome DevTools to check if it working across all devices.
+Verify responsiveness of navigation bar using Chrome DevTools to check if it worked across all devices.
 Navigation bar was responsive across all device and collapsed into hamburger menu in tablet and mobile devices.

 - Navigation Logo link